axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ---
-description: Key concepts essential to understanding Ronin
+description: Basic concepts related to blockchain in general and to Ronin specifically
 ---

 # Key concepts